akkanben/code-clicker/team-agreement.md

 - What are the key strengths of each person on the team?
   - Tony Regalado: problem-sovler, determined, optimist, growth mindset, patient, resilient
-  - Robb Alexander: Communication-- Writing skills; Iterative logic; Aesthetic design;
+  - Robb Alexander: Communication & Writing skills; Iterative logic; Aesthetic design;
   - Ben Mills: Patience, technical, design.
   - Hambalieu Jallow: Keeping track of tasks and work flow, debugging, data modeling.
 - How can you best utilize these strengths in the execution of your project?